About

 It lies east of Flagstaff and near the western edge of the Painted Desert.
 Nearby protected areas include Grand Canyon National Park to the northwest and Canyon de Chelly National Monument to the northeast.
 Petrified Forest National Park preserves an extraordinary landscape where ancient forests, colorful badlands, archaeological sites, and geological wonders reveal a fascinating chapter of Earth’s history.

-Petrified Forest National Park is best known for its vast deposits of petrified wood, some dating back more than 200 million years.
-Visitors are often amazed by massive fossilized logs scattered across the landscape, their original wood replaced by colorful minerals over millions of years.
+Petrified Forest National Park is best known for its vast deposits of petrified wood, some dating back thousands years.
+Visitors are often amazed by massive fossilized logs scattered across the landscape, their original wood replaced by colorful minerals over thousands of years.
 Iron, manganese, quartz, and other minerals created vibrant shades of red, orange, yellow, purple, and blue within the stone.

 Popular attractions include Crystal Forest, Giant Logs Trail, Blue Mesa, and Newspaper Rock.
 Scenic drives and hiking trails allow visitors to explore landscapes that feel almost otherworldly.
 The park provides a unique opportunity to witness the transition of living forests into stone through natural geological processes.